 - Fine, brittle hair

 Sometimes an uncommon problem called Graves' ophthalmopathy may affect your eyes, especially if you smoke.
-In this disorder, your eyeballs protrude beyond their normal protective orbits when the tissues and muscles behind your eyes swell.
-This pushes the eyeballs forward so far that they actually bulge out of their orbits.
-This can cause the front surface of your eyeballs to become very dry.
+This disorder makes your eyeballs protrude beyond their normal protective orbits when the tissues and muscles behind your eyes swell.
 Eye problems often improve without treatment.

 Signs and symptoms of Graves' ophthalmopathy include: